Looking for Computer and Technology Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Alphabet (GOOGL), which was added to the Zacks Rank #1 list on April 30, 2021.
+Let's take a look at Apple (AAPL), which was added to the Zacks Rank #1 list on April 30, 2021.

-Alphabet is one of the most innovative companies in the modern technological age.
-Over the last few years, the company has evolved from primarily being a search-engine provider to cloud computing, ad-based video and music streaming, autonomous vehicles, healthcare providers and others.
+Apple’s business primarily runs around its flagship iPhone.
+However, the Services portfolio that includes revenues from cloud services, App store, Apple Music, AppleCare, Apple Pay, and licensing and other services now became the cash cow.

-14 analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $15.16 to $84.21 per share.
-GOOGL boasts an average earnings surprise of 43%.
+For fiscal 2021, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.46 to $4.93 per share.
+AAPL boasts an average earnings surprise of 23%.

-GOOGL has been moving higher over the past four weeks as well, up 12.4% compared to the S&P 500's gain of 6.1%.
+Even more impressive, AAPL has gained in value over the past four weeks, up 8.5% compared to the S&P 500's gain of 5.3%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Alphabet should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Apple should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.